hakobtp/blog/java/concurrency/1_virtual_thread.md

 Mounting and unmounting happen very fast, much faster than an OS context switch.
 There is no heavy kernel context switch when a virtual thread unmounts – it’s more like saving and restoring a function call stack.
 This is why millions of virtual threads can be scheduled efficiently by the JVM.

+## Stack Memory Management: Virtual Threads vs Platform Threads

+One of the reasons virtual threads are lightweight is how they handle stack memory.
+Every thread in Java has its own call stack where local variables and method calls live.
+With platform threads, this stack is a chunk of memory allocated by the OS (native memory).
+By default it can be quite large (on the order of 1MB, though it may not all be committed at once).
+If you try to create 100,000 platform threads, you’d need up to 100k × 1MB = ~100 GB of memory just for stacks, which is obviously impractical.
+Virtual threads use a different strategy:

+- **Small initial stack:** A virtual thread starts with a very small stack (on the order of a few hundred bytes).
+    It doesn’t allocate a huge contiguous region of memory up front.
+- **Stacks on the heap:** As the virtual thread calls methods and the call stack grows, the JVM allocates stack frames on the Java heap (managed by the garbage collector) rather than a fixed OS-memory buffer.
+The frames are allocated as needed and can be garbage-collected when the thread is suspended or completed.
+This means the memory footprint of each virtual thread is very low when it’s not doing much, and it can grow dynamically if needed.
+- **Stack slicing (continuations):** When a virtual thread is unmounted (suspended), its stack frames may be copied out to heap storage (if not already there) and the carrier thread’s stack is freed.
+Later, when resumed, those frames are used to reconstruct the call stack.
+Essentially, a virtual thread’s call stack lives as an object (or series of objects) on the heap that can be saved or restored at will.
+This is fundamentally enabled by the continuation mechanism in the JVM.

+Because of this design, virtual threads have a much smaller memory cost per thread.
+Instead of a big chunk of native memory per thread, we have many small stacks in the heap that expand only as needed.
+As one source put it, platform threads use “megabyte-scale chunks of memory” for the stack, while a virtual thread’s stack footprint “starts at just a few hundred bytes” and grows in the heap.
+This is why you can create millions of virtual threads – their total memory usage is manageable and mostly garbage-collectible.
+In effect, the cost of a thread is almost as small as the cost of a Runnable or a Task object, plus whatever actual stack depth it’s using at the moment.

+## Continuations: The Secret to Pausing and Resuming

 ---

 ## 📌 Explore More